 Professors: Thomas Brunell, Anthony M. Champagne, Harold D. Clarke,

-Associate Professors: Denise Boots, Patrick Brandt, Linda Camp Keith
+Associate Professors: Patrick Brandt, Jennifer S. Holmes, Linda Camp Keith, Gregory S. Thielemann

-Students in the Master of Arts in Political Science - Constitutional Law Studies program will:
+Students in the Master of Arts in Political Science program will:

 Students have access to the computing facilities in the School of Economic, Political and Policy Sciences and the University’s Computing Center.
 The School has two computing laboratories that have over 30 computers that are network linked and equipped with major social science software packages, including E-Views, R. Rats, SPSS, and STATA.
 A computerized geographic information system, the Lexis Nexis database and Westlaw are also available for student use.
 The University’s Computing Center provides personal computers and UNIX Workstations.
 Many important data and reference materials are available online from professional associations or at UTD via the Library's and School's memberships in the American Political Science Association, the European Consortium for Political Research, the Inter University Consortium for Political and Social Research, the Roper Center, and the University Consortium for Geographic Information Systems, and other organizations.